VICTORY: Court Rejects Atheist Attack on 60-Year-Old Housing Allowance for Ministers Ruling protects ministers from up to $500 million in new taxes

 Washington, D.C. – Today a federal court of appeals rejected an atheist group’s lawsuit seeking to strike down a 60-year-old tax provision protecting ministers.
 The ruling allows ministers of all faiths to continue receiving housing allowances on the same terms as thousands of secular employees.

-“This is a great victory for fair treatment of churches,” said Luke Goodrich, Deputy General Counsel of the Becket Fund of Religious Liberty.
+“This is a great victory for fair treatment of churches,” said Luke Goodrich, Deputy General Counsel of Becket.
 “When a group of atheists tries to cajole the IRS into raising taxes on churches, it’s bound to raise some eyebrows.
 The court was right to send them packing.”

 For centuries, houses of worship have provided homes—called “parsonages”—for their ministers to ensure ministers can serve their congregation.
 These parsonages have been tax-free ever since Congress enacted the federal income tax in 1913.
 In 1954, Congress extended this tax exemption to cash housing allowances, much like it exempts cash housing allowances for thousands of nonreligious employees whose housing is controlled by their employer.
 This “parsonage allowance” serves three purposes: It ensures that ministers are treated the same as similar nonreligious employees; it reduces tax discrimination among ministers from wealthy and poor denominations; and it keeps the government from making intrusive judgments about how ministers use their homes.
 Without the allowance, many minority or poor faith groups would have difficulty providing for their ministers.